Rosetta Check

 Scan history

-Track your progress over time as you update and replace Intel-based apps.
+Track your progress over time as you update and replace Intel-based apps and plugins.

 Three steps.
 That’s it.